communitiesuk/funding-service-design-frontend/README.md

 In order to load up the json forms found in "./json-forms" one must first download and run the x-gov [digital-form-builder](https://github.com/XGovFormBuilder/digital-form-builder).

 Once this is running one can add the forms to "runner/src/server/forms".
-You may need to run the following command for the runner to pick up your forms:
+You may need to run the following commands for the runner to pick up your forms:

     yarn runner run check-forms

+    yarn runner build

+To view your form in action navigate to:

+    localhost:3009/[json form name]/[start page name]

+For the baseline questions this is:

+    localhost:3009/baseline-questions/about-you

 # Pipelines